daytonpe/beaverbase-sql/README.md

 SEED DATA

 I wrote two functions to quickly display the features of my database.
+After using INSTALL to clear everything:

 TXINIT;
 Creates a table representing data of Texas Counties and inserts 18 records.